-FY 18 Budget Documents
+FY 19 Budget Documents

-The Regional School Unit 24 Board of Directors approved a General Fund budget of $16,127,919.50 for the fiscal year beginning July 1, 2017 and ending June 30, 2018 at its May 2, 2017 meeting.
-This represents an increase of $311,512, or 1.97% from the current year.
-Based on the revenue and subsidy information that are available at the time, the increase in local taxes needed to support the budget is $95,623, or 0.77%.
+On May 1, the RSU 24 Board of Directors approved a FY 19 Proposed General Fund Budget of $16,586,095.52.
+This represents an increase of $458,176.02, or 2.84% from the current year.
+Based on the revenue and subsidy information that we have at this time, the increase in local taxes needed to support the budget is $262,823.04, an increase of 2.11%.